-Pasta alla Norma is a very simple but tasteful dish, originally from the city of Catania in Sicily.
-It is usually made with pasta tubes such as rigatoni or penne rigate seasoned with tomato sauce and with the addition of fried eggplant, salted ricotta and basil.
+Pasta alla Norma is a very simple but seriously tasty dish from the city of Catania in Sicily.
+It is usually made with pasta tubes such as rigatoni or penne rigate seasoned with tomato sauce and with the addition of fried eggplant, grated ricotta salata and basil.

-I have to confess that before meeting my Sicilian hubby, I had never eaten pasta alla Norma.
-Now, of course, I have lost count of how many times I’ve enjoyed this classic Sicilian pasta dish, which is so incredibly satisfying and full of Mediterranean flavour.
+I have to confess that before meeting my Sicilian hubby Salvatore, I had never eaten pasta alla Norma.
+Now, of course, I have lost count of how many times I’ve enjoyed this classic and famous Sicilian pasta recipe.
 My hubby has cooked it for me, his mum and sisters have cooked it for me and I’ve eaten it in Sicily.
-But I have never cooked it myself, at least not the classic version.

 I have made an 'alla Norma' baked lasagna which was pretty good!
 But, this is my hubby’s recipe and since he hails from Catania, I guess you can’t get much more authentic than this!
 There are a number of other pasta alla Norma recipes out there which include ingredients such as capers, wine, onions, pecorino etc. but, the classic alla Norma is extremely simple and makes use of only a few ingredients.

 There are a few theories on how this dish got its name.
 ‘Norma’ is an opera by Vincenzo Bellini, who was born in Catania.
 One commonly quoted story is that the name was created by Nino Martoglio, a Sicilian writer, poet and theatre director, who loved this dish so much that he compared it to Bellini’s operatic masterpiece.